 Water is THE most important resource for survival.
 Period.
-We take it for granted that we will always have a supply of water to drink at our disposal and we barely give it a second thought to take precautions and perhaps store some of it for a SHTF scenario…
+We do take it for granted.
+There will always be a supply of clean pure water to drink, right?

 I often hear the following questions: